No Nosebleeds Doctor in Silchar for now

 Common causes include dry air, nose picking, allergies, frequent sneezing, infections, injury, or use of blood-thinning medications. high blood pressure or underlying conditions can also lead to nosebleeds.

-Sit upright, lean slightly forward, and pinch your nose just below the bridge for 10–15 minutes. avoid lying down or tilting your head back, which can cause blood to flow into the throat.
+Sit upright, lean slightly forward, and pinch the soft part of your nose for 10-15 minutes. avoid lying down or tilting your head back, as this can cause blood to flow into the throat.

 Doctors may perform blood tests, check oxygen levels, and review your medical history to determine the cause. treatment will depend on the underlying issue, such as iron supplements for anemia.